silexlabs/Silex/docs/dev-notes.md

    => sous windows?
 ?- publication dans rep avec des "." ??
    => sous windows?
-- enter when alertify is displayed => should always take it -
 - cf github issues

 docs to do